 1. Treatment dropout: Some individuals may discontinue therapy before completing the recommended treatment duration.

-2. Initial symptom increase: At the start of ERP, OCD symptoms may temporarily worsen as the individual stops engaging in compulsive behaviors.
+2. Initial symptom increase: At the start of ERP, OCD symptoms may temporarily worsen as the individual stops engaging in compulsive behaviours.

 3. Access and cost: Finding and accessing professional ERP therapy may be challenging and costly for some individuals.